simon-hng/bachelor_kolloqium/slides.md

 <!--
 - Feedback View: Improve understanding of students by adding additional context to feedback
-- Create a Wizard where settings are displayed step by step, deceasing complexity in configuring exercises and help instructors help relevant options
+- Create a Configuration Wizard where settings are displayed step by step, deceasing complexity in configuring exercises by conceptionally grouping similar settings and help instructors find relevant options
-- SCA Efficiency, Consistency, Usability
+- Feature to import Static Code Analysis: SCA Efficiency, Consistency, Usability
 - Task Grading Configuration, more intuitive, spend less time for too granular settings, achieve the quality of exercise they want
-- Investigate the idea of automatic grouping of feedback into grading instructions: Saving time, understanding mistakes as group and grading them
+- Investigate the idea of automatic grouping feedback into grading instructions: Step after exercise created and first submission in.
+Consistency, Saving time, instructors understand mistakes as group and grading accordingly and fairly
 -->

 ---